NOTE: This tutorial is old and was posted for Windows Vista. Now it has been updated to work with Windows 7 as well.

-When you try to uninstall a software using Control Panel -> Programs and Features in Windows Vista or 7, Windows shows you a dialog box to confirm your choice as shown in following screenshot:
+When you try to uninstall a software using Control Panel -> Programs and Features in Windows Vista and later, Windows shows you a dialog box to confirm your choice as shown in following screenshot:

 The dialog box also contains a checkbox which allows you to save your choice for future and if you select the checkbox and click on Yes or No button, Windows will remember your choice and will never show the uninstall confirmation prompt box.